-Aft Automatic Bilge Pump
+Forward Automatic Bilge Pump

-Current is supplied to the automatic sensor switches whenever the batteries are connected.
+Current is supplied to the automatic switches whenever the batteries are connected.
 The bilge pump switches in the helm are supplied current when the house battery switch is in the "ON" position.
-Breakers for the manual and the automatic functions are located on the MDP.
+Breakers for both the manual and the automatic functions are located on the MDP.

-Activate the manual bilge pump briefly each time the boat is used to ensure pumps are operating properly.
-Activate the automatic switch manually to verify operation by running water in the forward bilge until the pump activates.
-There is a delay (5 seconds) built into the switch before the pump will activate.
-The pump will continue to operate for a short time after you remove your finger.
+Activate the manual bilge pumps briefly each time the boat is used to ensure pumps are operating properly.
+Activate the automatic switch manually to verify operation by spraying enough water in the area to trigger the pump.
+There is a delay built into the switch before the pump will activate.
+The pump will continue to operate for a short time after the water is removed.
 Refer to the manufacturer's information under "Plumbing" for more information.